 The Fourth of July celebration at Patriots Point is one of the biggest events of the year in the Lowcountry.

-This year it will be even bigger with two notable changes for the 25,000-plus people who attend each year, including higher parking rates, Patriots Point Executive Director Mac Burdette said Friday.
+This year it will be even bigger with two notable changes for the 25,000-plus people who attend each year, Patriots Point Director Mac Burdette said Friday.

-For the first time, fireworks will be launched from a donated barge in Charleston Harbor instead of the flight deck of the World War II-era aircraft carrier Yorktown.
+For the first time, fireworks will be launched from a donated barge in the harbor instead of the flight deck of the World War II-era aircraft carrier Yorktown.
 That means the flight deck will be opened to spectators for the first time.

-The moored museum will charge $10 per ticket for those wanting to watch the show from the flight deck, and Patriots Point will rent out special sections of the ship to interested parties.
+The moored museum in Charleston Harbor will charge $10 per ticket for those wanting to watch the show from the flight deck, and Patriots Point will rent out special sections of the ship to interested parties.

 For the first time also, the fireworks being launched will include 8-inch shells.